ait-detectmate/DetectMateService/.github/pull_request_template.md

 # Checklist
 <!-- Go over all the following points, and put an `x` in all the boxes that apply -->

+- [ ] This Pull-Request goes to the **development** branch.
-- [ ] I have successfully run overcommit locally
+- [ ] I have successfully run prek locally.
-- [ ] I have added tests to cover my changes
+- [ ] I have added tests to cover my changes.
-- [ ] I have linked the issue-id to the task-description
+- [ ] I have linked the issue-id to the task-description.
-- [ ] I have performed a self-review of my own code
+- [ ] I have performed a self-review of my own code.